deependrayadav/Brand_Measures/BrandMeasures-main/README.md

 - Different libraries and techniques available to process text and audio
 - Importance of such systems.

-### Special thanks to ineuron for teaching and walking me through this real life end to end project.
+### Special thanks to ineuron for making me available this real life end to end project.